olitrussle/trussle.github.io/_posts/2016-06-08-emergency.markdown

 > An emergency is a technical issue of an existing feature that is stopping our customers or team doing what they want to do.

-This works for us - anything that isn't an issue gets put into our product development pipeline.
+This works for us - anything that isn't an emergency gets put into our product development pipeline.

 ---